Monmouth Junction, NJ Alcohol and Drug Rehabilitation Programs

 Corner House Behavioral Health is 6.8 miles from Monmouth Junction, NJ

-Corner House Behavioral Health has been offering addiction treatment to people who reside in and around Monmouth Junction, NJ. and who are fighting with alcohol and drug use disorders.
+Corner House Behavioral Health has been offering addiction treatment to people who reside in and around Monmouth Junction, New Jersey and who are fighting with alcohol and drug use disorders.
 As such, Corner House Behavioral Health offers a range of services including cognitive/behavior therapy, relapse prevention, group therapy, dialectical behavior therapy, contingency management/motivational incentive, matrix model and others applying its unique philosophy of evidence based approaches to addiction treatment.

 This center also believes that the best results for clients are gotten from individualized services.
 Because of this, it has been specializing in a wide variety of personalized treatments like legal advocacy, persons who have experienced sexual abuse, treatment for spanish-speaking clients, persons with post-traumatic stress disorder, child care for clients children, residential beds for client's children and more.
 In the same way, this drug and alcohol rehabilitation program provides these treatments in the following settings - inpatient addiction treatment facilities, inpatient detoxification facilities, short term rehabs, outpatient substance abuse counseling, long term drug and alcohol rehab facilities and more.